 To address the project objectives and questions, we require a spatiotemporal food web model that will produce spatially specific information regarding historic, current and future changes to the food web and ecosystem in Burrard Inlet.
 The model will need to consider trophic connections, biological and physical processes, and environmental conditions that drive and limit productivity, and is to be developed based on the Ecopath with Ecosim (EwE) modeling framework.
 It is intended to link the model to a hydrodynamic model, and to consider the impact of chemical and microbial contamination data, habitat data and other sub-lethal effects.

 It is the intention to develop an EwE model for Burrard Inlet, taking advantage of extensive data collection as well as historical information for the Inlet.
-The work is done by Meaghan Efford and Matias Bofarull Oddo, both PhD students based at IOF at UBC, and both spending a considerable part of the time with project partners at the Tsleil-Waututh Nation and Kerr Wood Leidal.
-The PhD students focus on constructing the EwE model from field and historical data collected by TWN, and the work is in support of and in close cooperation with TWN’s CEMI.
+The work is done by PhD candidate Meaghan Efford and postdoc Patricia Woodruff, IOF, UBC, working with project partners at the Tsleil-Waututh Nation and Kerr Wood Leidal.